 However, uncontested divorces are not always easy for both parties to pull off.
 Marital breakdown is a difficult and stressful time.
 Even with goodwill between parties, a disagreement can ensue.
 Any lack of agreement on an issue such as child custody, alimony or the distribution of assets will change a no-fault divorce into a contested proceeding.

 Maryland does not have specific rules or procedures for uncontested cases.
 However, these types of cases move through the legal system much more quickly than contested cases.
 If you and your spouse agree on all the terms of the divorce, you may succeed in getting a quick uncontested divorce and be able to move on with your life.

 If you can’t reach an agreement from the outset but come to a total agreement later on, the divorce will take longer to be finalized but the process will still be quicker and less costly than a full-blown trial.

-A Maryland divorce attorney can help the parties work together to resolve issues in dispute.
+A Baltimore uncontested divorce attorney can help the parties work together to resolve issues in dispute.
 Please contact the Law Offices of Randolph Rice for a consultation today.